liuzihe02/Meta-Portfolio-Method/README.md

   	> this is also the size of the ML training dataset

 - View Results and Weights
-	- `main_strategies` will generate a feature importance plot (boxes cover middle 50%, whiskers cover middle 96%) and the portfolio prices for the 3 strategies
+	- `main_strategies` will generate a feature importance plot (boxes cover middle 50%, whiskers cover middle 96%) and plot the portfolio prices for the 3 strategies
 	- Important variables are:
 		- `comp` : a dataframe summarizing the results, containing Sharpe Ratios estimated with different frequencies
-		- `uni_corr_stats` : a dictionary containing information about the correlations between assets
+		- `uni_corr_stats` : a dictionary containing information about the correlations between all assets
-		- `weights_MPM` : a dictionary containing the weights for every rebalancing
+		- `weights_MPM` : a dictionary containing the weights for the MPM method
+		- `pr_df` : a dataframe containing the daily returns for each strategy

 ## Roadmap